milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 Warning: Every element in a seq should have a unique :key:
 ```

+and that's because react needs a unique id for every component to speed up state changes. so let's add a key to our pages

 so let's add a key to each card to fix this

 ```